 During the workshops, academics present their latest work which encompass the diverse and changing context of working, as well as exploring the lifestyle of freelancers, the challenges they face and their role in modern economies.

 First held in 2013, these workshops have provided us with a solid understanding of the main strengths and gaps in the research literature and has raised the profile of freelancing and self-employment on the research agenda.

-The CRSE, in association with IPSE, is currently seeking papers for the fourth annual Global Workshop on Freelancing and Self-Employment Research, taking place 24-25 November 2016 at Brighton Business School, UK.
+The CRSE, in association with IPSE, is currently seeking papers for the fourth annual Global Workshop on Freelancing and Self-Employment Research, taking place 26-27 April 2018 in Central London.
 Click here to find out more information about how to submit your paper or register interest in the event.

 Previous Research Workshops

-The last seminar, held 26-27 November 2015 in London, once again brought together leading international scholars who presented new research and survey articles of research on freelancing and self-employment.
-Over two days, presentations covered four key topic areas:
+Each year the seminar brings together leading international scholars who present new research and survey articles of research on freelancing and self-employment.

 Read more about previous research workshops by following the links below: